FidelityInternational/cicimages-tools/exercises/IaC/ansible/roles/README.md

 - download url
 - startup command

-were supplied as variables, it would be possible to generify a set of tasks that could be extracted in to our `application-server` role.
+were supplied as variables, it would be possible to generify a set of tasks that could be extracted into our `application-server` role.
 This means creating entries in the `tasks` and `vars` within our `application-server` role.

 Starting with `vars`, move to the  `application-server` directory (`cd ansible/roles/application-server`) and make the `tasks` directory by running: `mkdir tasks`.
 Now write the following tasks to tasks/main.yml